MAE SOT - Mae Sot in Thailand's Tak province will be my home for the next few months.

 The students are taught basic English, Burmese history, computer literacy and political science, which I am teaching to 31 students from different parts of Burma.

-Nurse Elaine Roa posing behind the marker near the
+Nurse Elaine Roa posing behind the marker near the border which separates Burma and Thailand. |

 Mae Sot is in the west of Thailand and shares border with Burma's Myawaddy town.
 Being a border town, Burmese who are looking for jobs flock to Mae Sot, where there are several factories.